cysouw/diathesis/text/c05_preverbs.md

 ::: ex
 a.
 Die Milch kocht.
 b.
 Die Milch kocht über.
 c.
-Die gekochte Milch ...
+Die gekochte Milch schmeckt nicht.
 d.
-Die übergekochte Milch ...
+Die übergekochte Milch ist eine Sauerei.
 :::

 The verb *kochen* also exhibits a bare anticausative diathesis [@next a,b], see [@sec:case-haben-anticausative].
 The preverb *über-* could thus also be interpreted as inducing an anticausative diathesis, when [@next c] is opposed to [@next a].
 However, because [@next b] is both structurally and semantically closer to [@next c] I have decided to take this as the preverb diathesis.
 Note that there exist verbs with preverb anticausative alternations (see [@sec:preverb-preposition-anticausative]).